eclipse-iceoryx/iceoryx/iceoryx_examples/iceensemble/README.md

 ## Run iceensemble

-Create seven terminals and run one command in each of them.
+The easiest way is the build all examples via `./tools/iceoryx_build_test.sh`.
+Then, create eight terminals and run one command in each of them.

 ```sh
 # If installed and available in PATH environment variable